 250 ml $8

 Maple Syrup Storage Tip: Maple syrup rarely goes bad, but it can lose some flavour.
 For the best taste, store it in the freezer and just keep what you need in the fridge.

-We have approximately 800 taps in 500 trees.
-We use plastic taps connected to lines which run via a vacuum pump back to the sugar shack.
+We have approximately 2000 taps in 30 acres of maple forest.
+John uses plastic taps connected to lines which run via a vacuum pump back to the sugar shack.